-This course introduces the basic principles of human biology.
-Lectures topics include: chemical basis of life, cellular organization and function, physiological regulations, genes and the basis of heredity and evolution.
-In addition, various organ systems and their interrelationships will be explored.
-The laboratory portions of the course are coordinated with lecture content and involves some dissection.
-Formerly listed as BIO 100.
-A (F, Sp.
-Su)
+This course introduces the principles and concepts of human biology.
+Topics including chemical basis of life, cellular organization and all organ systems (digestive, endocrine, cardiovascular, lymphatic, nervous and reproductive systems) will be discussed with an emphasis on how they maintain homeostasis.
+The lab topics of the course are coordinated with the lecture content and will include some dissection.
+A (F, Sp, Su)